khval/kittyCraft.library/craft_commands.md

 **Multi On**

     Enable multitasking, calls function exec.library/permit()

+    You need too call “Multi On” equality number of times as “Multi Off” is executed, it should be safe to use this command in reclusive loop, but you probably should not.

 **Multi Off**

     Disable multitasking, executes function exec.library/forbid()

+    Do not abuse this command!!!
+    This is not a magic bullet, it should not be used to speed up your basic program.

-    Do not abuse this command, on AmigaOS4.1 the mouse, keyboard, audio needs multitasking, disabling multitasking for a long time course bad sound, keyboard / mouse locking up, and other issues,
+    On AmigaOS4.1 the mouse, keyboard, audio, +++, needs multitasking, disabling multitasking for a long-time course bad sound, keyboard / mouse locking up, plus graphics will not be updated, if multitasking is disabled, some of the basic command might result in dead locks, as it they might wait for graphic engine, or a system event, that will never happen, while multitasking is disabled.

     If you need safe atomic protection, look at the OS4.1 SDK in the folder.
     “SDK:Documentation/Autodocs/exec.h”, See functions MutexObtain() and MutexRelease().